UKA (festival): Volunteer work

-It may seem hard to believe, but Norway's largest cultural festival is run entirely by volunteers, from top to bottom.
-Trondheim's tradition for volunteer work is well known, and a trademark for UKA.
-In 2009, 1400 volunteers made sure everything ran smoothly.
-6500 spectators jumped up and down in Death Valley, 90 000 litres of beer were sold during the festival, activities spanning from juggling courses to crime night to wrestling were held in Death Valley and The Student Society in Trondheim, and commercial partners contributed with events like “UKA robot challenge”, where the contesters competed in building and programming Lego robots.
+UKA is run entirely by volunteers.
+In 2009, 1400 volunteers participated in organizing the event.
+6500 spectators jumped up and down in Death Valley, 90,000 litres of beer were sold during the festival, activities spanning from juggling courses to crime night to wrestling were held in Death Valley and The Student Society in Trondheim, and commercial partners contributed with events like “UKA robot challenge”, where the contesters competed in building and programming Lego robots.
 The festival itself is a celebration of intellectual prowess and passionate commitment shown by the students.
 Consisting mainly of students recruited from Trondheim, the main audience is young people within the proximity of the city.
 There are events and lectures, however, that targets a more mature audience, such as UKErevyen.

 Names

 Every UKErevyen revue is given a name, which also becomes the name of the entire festival.
 The name is decided by the writers and is a well-kept secret all the way up to the opening of the festival and the play, and only a handful of people outside of the writers' collegium knows it before it's officially revealed.
 This is a big event where the name is physically uncovered at midnight in front of the student society, with several thousand attendants.

 The writers aren't entirely free in choosing the name, either.
 A more or less strict set of rules applies, never written down, but followed from one festival to the next.
 The most important ones are that the name should consist of three syllables, and that it should have several meanings, either in splitting up the word(s) or rearranging the letters.
-The rules aren't always followed, as seen with the name of UKA-03; Glasur, that had only two syllables.
+The rules aren't always followed, as seen with the name of UKA-03 and UKA-23; Glasur, that had only two syllables.
 It did, however, supply different interpretations, first of all with the word itself, meaning glaze, then "Gla' sur" which means "happy sad", and "gla'rus" (a rush of happiness).
-UKA-05 restored the rule of three syllables with the name Origo.
+UKA-05 restored the rule of three syllables (until 2023) with the name Origo.